amadeus4dev-examples/amadeus-android/README.md

 // Returns a single activity from a given id val activity = amadeus.shopping.activity("23642").get()

+// Safe Place
+// How safe is Barcelona? (based a geo location and a radius) val safetyScores = amadeus.safety.safetyRatedLocations.get(
+                     latitude = 41.397158,
+                     longitude = 2.160873,
+                     radius = 2)

+// How safe is Barcelona? (based on a square) val safetyScores = amadeus.safety.safetyRatedLocations.bySquare.get(
+                      north = 41.397158,
+                      west = 2.160873,
+                      south = 41.394582,
+                      east = 2.177181)

+// What is the safety information of a location based on it's Id? val safetyScore = amadeus.safety.safetyRatedLocation("Q930402753").get()

 // Airport On-Time Performance
 // What's the likelihood flights from this airport will leave on time? val airportOnTime = amadeus.airport.predictions.onTime.get(